rakutentech/ios-perftracking/README.md

 ### Configuring

-Currently we do not host any public Performance Tracking backend APIs.
+Currently we do not host any publicly accessible Performance Tracking backend APIs.

 You must specify the following values in your application's info.plist in order to use the module: